 Each budget account (checking account, savings account, credit card, etc) will have its own register of transactions.
 To record spending or income, click on the account on the left side to pull up the register.

 Since you’ll be adding a category to all of your spending transactions, the expense will be subtracted from the category balance in the budget view.
 Your category balance will show the real “live” amount of money you have available.

 Even if you’re using a credit card to pay for the expense, you will still spend according to the category balances.
 Then, when your credit card bill comes, you can be absolutely certain that the money will be sitting in the bank waiting for you to apply it to the credit card.
 Using our YNAB budget has taken the stress away from using credit cards for us and left only the benefits.

 There is no need to open specific accounts for special budget goals.
 You don’t have to fret that your new car savings and your property tax money lives together with your grocery money and utility expenses in your checking account.
 Your special savings categories are not in danger of being spent because you will no longer consult your checking account before making purchases.
 Instead you’ll look at the category balances before deciding to make a purchase.
 As long as you spend according to your categories and track your expenses, you can trust that your money will be safe from accidental (or intentional spending) without having to move your money around between accounts.

 Challenge– Day 7

-Set up a budget either in your own spreadsheet or YNAB using the categories you outlined yesterday.
-Use the money you have right now to fund your budget, starting with the most urgent categories.
+Set up a budget either in your own spreadsheet, on paper, or give YNAB a try.
+You’ll use the categories you outlined yesterday then use the money you have right now to fund your budget, starting with the most urgent categories.
 Do your best to spend according to your category balances.
 Be prepared to continue funding categories when you get paid again.